-This is a low growing perennial which has masses of small daisies with yellow centres that emerge white then turn pink, giving this plant an unusual two-tone effect.
+This is a low-growing perennial which has masses of small daisies with yellow centres that emerge white and then turn pink, giving this plant an unusual two-tone effect.
 It will flower throughout the summer and quickly spread throughout the border, often self-seeding readily.
-It is extremely versatile, being happy both in in sun or partial shade.
+It is extremely versatile, being happy both in sun or partial shade.
 It has been awarded the RHS Award of Garden Merit.

 More commonly known as the Maidenhair tree, its name is derived from the leaf shape, which resembles a similar shape to that of the Maidenhair Fern.
 Bright green leaves appear in spring and at this time of the year, the leaves turn a gorgeous butter yellow colour.